-To view dimensions of all American Standard Sizes for Backup Rings, see our Backup Ring Size Chart.
+To view dimensions of all American Standard Sizes for Backup Rings, scroll down to see our Backup Ring Size Chart.

 There are three options to prevent this, the first of which is to reduce the clearances to lower the extrusion gap.
-This is obviously an expensive option, so a cheaper solution is to raise the durometer of the O-ring.
-Even though a higher durometer O-ring offers superior extrusion resistance, this is often not a feasible solution due to material availability, and to the fact that harder durometer materials have limited low pressure sealing ability.
+This is obviously an expensive option, so a cheaper solution is to raise the durometer of the o-ring.
+Even though a higher durometer o-ring offers superior extrusion resistance, this is often not a feasible solution due to material availability, and to the fact that harder durometer materials have limited low-pressure sealing ability.
 The last and best option is the addition of a backup ring.
-A backup ring is a ring of hard, extrusion resistant material such as high durometer nitrile, Viton (FFKM), or PTFE.
+A backup ring is a ring of hard, extrusion resistant material such as high-durometer Nitrile, Viton® (FKM), or PTFE.

-A back-up ring is designed to fit between the O-ring and the extrusion gap and prevent the extrusion of the O-ring.
-Depending upon the direction of pressure in the sealing application, you can either use 1 backup ring or 2 backup rings.
-If unsure, it is always best to use two backup rings per 1 o-ring.
+A backup ring is designed to fit between the o-ring and the extrusion gap and prevent the extrusion of the o-ring.
+Depending upon the direction of pressure in the sealing application, you can either use one backup ring or two backup rings.
+If unsure, it is always best to use two backup rings per one o-ring.

 Contoured Backup Rings

-At Global O-Ring and Seal, we stock contoured elastomeric back-up rings in Nitrile 90 Durometer and Viton 90 Durometer.
-We can also provide contoured backup rings in other materials.
+At Global O-Ring and Seal, we stock contoured elastomeric back-up rings in Nitrile 90 Durometer and Viton® 90 Durometer.
+We can also provide contoured backup rings in other materials by request.

 Teflon (PTFE) Backup Rings